mrisher/smtp-sts/mta-sts.md

   Unicode-encoded U-label.
 The full semantics of certificate validation are described in (#mx-certificate-validation), "MX Certificate Validation."

-An example JSON policy is as below:
+An example policy is as below:

 ```
 version: STSv1